AmyKeedwell/3-Milestone-Project-OnTheRocks/README.md

 I have created a cocktail recipe site to display my skills in HTML, CSS, JavaScript and Python.

-The sites purpose is to display user created recipes that allows anyone to come and search for a specific drink they would like to know how to make or to search any spirits they have in their house to see what can be made!
+The sites purpose is to create and display user created recipes that allows anyone to come and search for a specific drink they would like to know how to make or to search any spirits they have in their house to see what can be made!

-My website allows users to interact with the page,they are able to Create, Read, Update and Delete recipes that they have added to the site.
+My website allows users to interact with the page, they are able to Create, Read, Update and Delete recipes that they have added to the site.
 This displays full CRUD functionailty.

 You can view my deployed site [here](https://on-the-rocks-milestone3.herokuapp.com/home)